Cicely Lefort

-Cecily Margot Gordon Lefort (30 April 1899 – February 1945) served in the Women's Auxiliary Air Force (WAAF) and in France for the United Kingdom's clandestine Special Operations Executive (SOE) during the Second World War.
+Cicely Margot Lefort (née Gordon, 30 April 1899 – February 1945) served in the Women's Auxiliary Air Force (WAAF) and in France for the United Kingdom's clandestine Special Operations Executive (SOE) during the Second World War.
 The purpose of SOE was to conduct espionage, sabotage and reconnaissance in occupied Europe against the Axis powers, especially Nazi Germany.
 SOE agents allied themselves with French Resistance groups and supplied them with weapons and equipment parachuted in from England.

 Lefort arrived in France in June 1943 and was a courier, code named "Alice", for SOE's Jockey network (or circuit).
 She was arrested by the Gestapo in September 1943 and deported to Ravensbrück concentration camp, where she was later executed.

 Early life

-Cicely Margot Gordon was born in London on 30 April 1899 to Margaret Humble Close Gordon (Lefort gave a decoy maiden name – "MacKenzie" – when she joined SOE).
+Cicely Margot Gordon (often mistakenly called "Cecily") was born in London on 30 April 1899 to Margaret Humble Close Gordon (Lefort gave a decoy maiden name – "MacKenzie" – when she joined SOE).
 Although married to Christian Frederic Gordon, her mother claimed Cicely's father was her husband's older cousin Lord Granville Gordon with whom she was in love.
-Subsequently, Cicely became the center of a notorious paternity suit, which resulted in her mother fleeing and taking her to France rather than relinquishing custody.
+Subsequently, Cicely became the centre of a notorious paternity suit, which resulted in her mother fleeing and taking her to France rather than relinquishing custody.
 Growing up in France, Lefort joined the French nursing corps during World War One.
 While serving as a nurse's aid, she met her future husband, Dr Ernest Marie Alix Lefort, a soldier and patient in her hospital.
 They married on 17 June 1924 and resided in an apartment in Paris and a villa near the fishing village of St. Cast along the north coast of Brittany, France.
 A sportswoman, Lefort enjoyed horseback riding and sailing yachts.
 An acquaintance recalled that Lefort "had a lot of class ...[was] very smart and cultivated ...[with] friends in high society".